Fair-Exchange/Safecoin/docs/src/developing/programming-model/runtime.md

 compute budget.
 The budget specifies a maximum number of compute units that a transaction can consume, the costs associated with different types of operations the transaction may perform, and operational bounds the transaction must adhere to.

-As the transaction is processed compute units are consumed by its instruction's programs performing operations such as executing BPF instructions, calling syscalls, etc...
+As the transaction is processed compute units are consumed by its instruction's programs performing operations such as executing SBF instructions, calling syscalls, etc...
 When the transaction consumes its entire budget, or exceeds a bound such as attempting a call stack that is too deep, the runtime halts the transaction processing and returns an error.

 The following operations incur a compute cost:

-- Executing BPF instructions
+- Executing SBF instructions
 - Passing data between programs
 - Calling system calls
   - logging